chuanqisun/htmaa-2025/src/posts/final-project/index.md

 With this design update, it became clear that the main unit is essentially a "dumb" device that encodes the TRRS socket and displays which AI agent is speaker and doesn't care about audio processing at all.

-I have also gained insights how the physical contraints for the housing.
+I had also gained insights into how the physical constraints for the housing.
 The hand unit needs to mainly account for battery and speaker size.
 The PCB size and shape could be more flexible.
 The main unit needs to account for the 4 TRRS jacks.

-Here are new and remaining questions which I plan to resolve by going to TAs as well as attending future lectures.
+Here were new and remaining questions which I planned to resolve by going to TAs as well as attending future lectures.

 1. PCB design. [atomic14's design](https://www.youtube.com/watch?v=d_h38X4_eQQ) is a good reference but I don't know how I can design my own.
 2. Packaging design.
 How do I hold the components in place? especially the 3.5mm TRRS jacks which will receive physical stress.